coders-school/desktop-business-app/documentation/RULES.md

         some::example::here
 9. It is forbidden to use 'using namespaces'
 10. Methods and functions should be in alphabetical order
-11. Includes should contain relative path within project
+11. Includes should contain absolute path within project

 ### Enumerations
 1. Enum types shall